 TGac Editor, please insert the following text as the first paragraph of 9.19.3.5.4 (TGac D2.1, P123L16) as below.

+A VHT STA transmitting a QoS CF-Poll frame carried in non-HT or non-HT duplicate format and addressed to a VHT STA shall set the TA field to a signaling TA and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.